Expedition to Armenia 2013

 Haghpat is another magnificent monastery that began in the 10th century and was completed in the 12th when a beautiful tower, library and chapel were built.
 All the objects are made of stone and have hooks engraved on the walls and on the rocks.
 In addition, various chapels and churches stand on different levels and are of varying heights and additionally are partially covered with green hills.
 When I was here Haghpat was overwhelmed by mist which gave even better effect.
 I also recommend to go to church, see the altar and light candles.
 Haghpat gives a great impression to every traveler.

-On the occasion I mention that I met here a traveler from Germany with whom I then traveled for a while and with which I very well understood from a political point of view.
-It is nice to meet someone like this.
+By the way, I will mention here that I met a traveler from Germany with whom I traveled for some time and with whom I got on very well in terms of politics.
+It’s nice to meet someone like that.